PX4/PX4-user_guide/en/config/flight_controller_orientation.md

 ## Calculating Orientation

-YAW, PITCH and/or ROLL offsets of the flight controller are calculated relative to the vehicle forward-facing-upright orientation (clock-wise rotation around the Z, Y and X axis, respectively).
+ROLL, PITCH and/or YAW offsets of the flight controller are calculated relative to the vehicle around the forward, right, down axes.

-This frame is referred to as the *body frame* and the default orientation as `ROTATION_NONE`.
+The axes to rotate around stay the same from one rotation step to the next one.
+So the frame to perform the rotation in stays fixed.
+This is also known as *extrinsic rotation*.

 <img src="../../images/fc_orientation_1.png" style="width: 600px;"/>